nico-digiteer/digiteer-vibe-code/README.md

-Here’s your README updated to make **Uv installation optional**, clarify `.env` usage, and streamline the steps:

 ---
 # 🚀 Digiteer Vibe Coder - CrewAI Setup

 This guide explains how to set up and run **CrewAI** in your project, for both **Windows** and **Mac**.
 ---

 ## Prerequisites